-When $z \neq z'$, the potential outcome $\mathbf{V}i^t(z, \mathbf{M}i^t(z'))$ is called cross-world counterfactual (Imai et al. 2010a) because the initial intervention is different from the hypothetical intervention for the mediator.
-Cross-world counterfactuals are philosophically controversial (Lok 2016; Lok and Bosch 2021) but they are critical in defining causal estimands and have been widely adopted in the causal mediation literature, which we also follow in this paper.
+When $z \neq z'$ , the potential outcome $\mathbf{V}i(z, \mathbf{M}i^t(z'))$ is called cross-world counterfactual (Imai et al. 2010a) because the initial intervention (one world) is different from the hypothetical intervention for the mediator (another world).
+Cross-world counterfactuals are philosophically controversial (Lok 2016; Lok and Bosch 2021); they are particularly problematic in survival outcomes: a subject may survive longer in 'one world' than in the other 'counterfactual world' so that the mediator value is not well-defined in one of those two worlds.